 Home insurance does cover hurricane damage.
 Check your policy for specific references to unique deductibles for tropical depressions, tropical storms, or hurricanes that are severe enough to be named by the National Weather Service.
 These can be referred to as hurricane deductibles.

-It's also smart to speak to your local independent agent to make sure you are sufficiently covered for hurricane season, especially if you’ve recently done anything to your home that added value.
-Ask your agent for an insurance checkup to ensure you have enough homeowner insurance to repair or even replace your home.
+It's also smart to speak to your local independent agent to ensure you are sufficiently covered for hurricane season, especially if you’ve recently done anything to your home that added value.
+Ask your agent for an insurance checkup to ensure you have enough homeowner insurance to repair or replace your home.

 THE NORTHERN NECK INSURANCE INTEGRITY PROMISE — We pledge to provide straight talk and good counsel from our NNINS Virginia insurance experts through our blog.
 While we hope you find this to be a helpful source of information, it does not replace the guidance of a licensed insurance professional, nor does it modify the terms of your Northern Neck Insurance policy in any way.
 All insurance products are governed by the terms in the applicable insurance policy.